 Outcome tracking opens up a new way to understand the effectiveness of push notifications for a range of user behavior, beyond just clicks.
-This helps you see the business impact your customer engagement campaigns are having on the business metrics that matter most to your company.
+This helps you see the business impact your customer engagement campaigns have on the business metrics that matter most to your company.

 If you’re using push notifications, you’re probably tracking how many people receive and click on your notifications.
 But how do you go a step deeper?
 How can you understand the impact of notifications on other key business metrics?
 And what happens if a user receives your notification but doesn’t click on?
 If they still perform the action you’re looking to drive, how can you tell if the notification influenced that action?